McCarthy vows to remove Democrats from committees if Republicans win House - KRDO

 “The Democrats have created a new thing where they’re picking and choosing who could be on committee.
 Never in the history have you had the majority tell the minority who could be on committee,” McCarthy lamented in the interview.

+In response, Swalwell told CNN’s Anderson Cooper on Monday night that McCarthy’s vow was “purely for retaliation.”

+“He’s targeting me and he’s targeting Schiff and he’s targeting Ms. Omar because we’re effective.
+Not for any other reason,” Swalwell said on “Anderson Cooper 360.”
+“This is the Trumpization of politics. … He’s doing it purely for retaliation purposes and he’s not even offering a fig leaf as to why he’s doing it.”

-The California Republican had previously hinted that if Republicans win back the House, a GOP majority may kick some House Democrats off their committee seats. “[House Speaker Nancy] Pelosi has set new policies here.
-Those same members that I talked about in my speech … voted for these new policies,” McCarthy said in November, alluding to Schiff, Swalwell, Omar and Democratic Rep. Maxine Waters, also of California.
+McCarthy had previously hinted that if Republicans win back the House, a GOP majority may kick some House Democrats off their committee seats. “[House Speaker Nancy] Pelosi has set new policies here.
+Those same members that I talked about in my speech … voted for these new policies,” the California Republican said in November, alluding to Schiff, Swalwell, Omar and Democratic Rep. Maxine Waters, also of California.
 “This isn’t about threats, but it’s about holding people accountable.”

 “I think the majority is going to have to approve any of those members on the committees on which they can serve,” he said at the time.

-Note: This story has been updated with a response from Rep. Eric Swalwell.